-From 1991 until 1994, A/Prof Hedger was an NHMRC Wright Fellow at Monash Institute.
-In 1993, he was appointed an Institute Senior Scientist, and in 1996, Deputy Director of the Centre for Reproduction and Development.
-In 2001, he received an NHMRC Senior Research Fellowship, a position he continues to hold.
+From 1991 until 1994 A/Prof Hedger was an NHMRC Wright Fellow at Monash Institute.
+In 1993 he was appointed an Institute Senior Scientist, and in 1996, Deputy Director of the Centre for Reproduction and Development.
+In 2001 he received an NHMRC Senior Research Fellowship, a position he continues to hold.
 He received an Associate Professorial Fellowship through Monash Institute and Monash University’s Department of Physiology in 2003.
 He has published more than 100 scholarly reports and scientific papers, mostly in the fields of male reproductive endocrinology and immunology.
-His research was recognised as one of the NHMRC’s “10 of the Best” Research Projects in 2008.
+His research was recognized as one of the NHMRC’s “10 of the Best” Research Projects in 2008.

 A/Prof Hedger is a member of several Australian and International societies and is currently President of the Society for Reproductive Biology (2009 -2012).
-Other memberships include the Australian Society for Medical Research, National Association of Research Fellows, and the Australasian Society for Immunology, Endocrine Society of Australia, and the Society for the Study of Reproduction, the American Society of Andrology and the Endocrine Society (USA).
+Other memberships include the Australian Society for Medical Research, National Association of Research Fellows and the Australasian Society for Immunology, the Endocrine Society of Australia and the Society for the Study of Reproduction, the American Society of Andrology and the Endocrine Society (USA).
 He is the current President of the Society for Reproductive Biology (2009-2012).

-Nicolas N, Michel V, Bhushan S, Wahle E, Hayward S, Ludlow H, de Kretser DM, Loveland KL, Schuppe HC, Meinhardt A, Hedger MP and Fijak M (2017) Testicular activin and follistatin levels are elevated during the course of experimental autoimmune epididymo-orchitis in mice.
-Scientific Reports 7: 42391 (Epub 13/2/2017).
+Nicolas N, Michel V, Bhushan S, Wahle E, Hayward S, Ludlow H, de Kretser DM, Loveland KL, Schuppe HC, Meinhardt A, Hedger MP, Fijak M (2017) Testicular activin and follistatin levels are elevated during the course of experimental autoimmune epididymo-orchitis in mice.
+Scientific Reports 7: 42391.

-Michel V, Duan Y, Stoschek E, Bhushan S, Middendorff R, Young JM, Loveland KA, de Kretser DM, Hedger MP and Meinhardt A (2016) Uropathogenic Escherichia coli cause fibrotic remodelling of the epididymis.
-Journal of Pathology 240: 15-24 (Epub 24/5/2016).
+Michel V, Duan Y, Stoschek E, Bhushan S, Middendorff R, Young JM, Loveland KA, de Kretser DM, Hedger MP, Meinhardt A (2016) Uropathogenic Escherichia coli cause fibrotic remodelling of the epididymis.
+Journal of Pathology 240: 15-24.

-Holdsworth-Carson SJ, Craythorn RG, Winnall WR, Dhaliwal K, Genovese R, Nowell CJ, Rogers PAW, de Kretser DM, Hedger MP and Girling JE (2015) Follistatin is essential for the normal postnatal development and function of mouse oviduct and uterus.
-Reproduction, Fertility and Development 27: 985-999 (Epub 17/3/2014).
+Holdsworth-Carson SJ, Craythorn RG, Winnall WR, Dhaliwal K, Genovese R, Nowell CJ, Rogers PAW, de Kretser DM, Hedger M, Girling JE (2015) Follistatin is essential for the normal postnatal development and function of mouse oviduct and uterus.
+Reproduction, Fertility and Development 27: 985-999.

-de Kretser DM, Bensley JG, Pettilä V, Linko R, Hedger MP, Hayward S, Allan C, McLachlan RI, Ludlow H and Phillips DJ (2013) Serum activin A and B levels predict outcomes in patients with acute respiratory failure: a prospective cohort study.
-Critical Care 17: R263 (Epub 31/10/2013).
+de Kretser DM, Bensley JG, Pettilä V, Linko R, Hedger MP, Hayward S, Allan C, McLachlan RI, Ludlow H, Phillips DJ (2013) Serum activin A and B levels predict outcomes in patients with acute respiratory failure: a prospective cohort study.
+Critical Care 17: R263.

-Hedger MP and de Kretser DM (2013) The activins and their binding protein, follistatin – diagnostic and therapeutic targets in inflammatory disease and fibrosis.
-Cytokine and Growth Factor Reviews 24: 285-295 (Epub 29/3/2013).
+Hedger MP, de Kretser DM (2013) The activins and their binding protein, follistatin – diagnostic and therapeutic targets in inflammatory disease and fibrosis.
+Cytokine and Growth Factor Reviews 24: 285-295.
 (Review)

-Wu H, Chen Y, Winnall WR, Phillips DJ and Hedger MP (2012) Acute regulation of activin A and its binding protein, follistatin, in serum and tissues following lipopolysaccharide treatment of adult mice.
-American Journal of Physiology: Regulatory, Integrative and Comparative Physiology 303: R665-675 (Epub 1/8/2012).
+Wu H, Chen Y, Winnall WR, Phillips DJ, Hedger MP (2012) Acute regulation of activin A and its binding protein, follistatin, in serum and tissues following lipopolysaccharide treatment of adult mice.
+American Journal of Physiology: Regulatory, Integrative and Comparative Physiology 303: R665-675.

-Winnall WR, Wu H, Sarraj M, Rogers PAW, de Kretser DM, Girling JE and Hedger MP (2013) Expression patterns of activin, inhibin and follistatin variants in the adult male mouse reproductive tract suggest important roles in the epididymis and vas deferens.
-Reproduction, Fertility and Development 25:570-580 (Epub 18/5/2012).
+Winnall WR, Wu H, Sarraj M, Rogers PAW, de Kretser DM, Girling JE, Hedger MP (2013) Expression patterns of activin, inhibin and follistatin variants in the adult male mouse reproductive tract suggest important roles in the epididymis and vas deferens.
+Reproduction, Fertility and Development 25:570-580.

-Winnall WR, Muir JA and Hedger MP (2011) Rat resident testicular macrophages have an alternatively-activated phenotype and constitutively produce interleukin-10 in vitro.
-Journal of Leukocyte Biology 90: 133-143 (Epub 15/4/2011).
+Winnall WR, Muir JA, Hedger MP (2011) Rat resident testicular macrophages have an alternatively-activated phenotype and constitutively produce interleukin-10 in vitro.
+Journal of Leukocyte Biology 90: 133-143.